trailofbits/anchor-coverage/README.md

 A wrapper around [`anchor test`] for computing test coverage

+`anchor-coverage` requires a patched Solana test validator (see below).
+The patch is known to work with Agave commit [cd29142](https://github.com/anza-xyz/agave/commit/cd291424d3d71c1a3be0c2c919916dcaa272d162).

 ## Steps to use

+1. Clone the [Agave repository] and checkout the commit named above.

-1. Install the Agave validator [from source] after adding the following to the `[patch.crates-io]` section near the end of its Cargo.toml:
+2. Add the following to the `[patch.crates-io]` section near the end of Agave's Cargo.toml, and install Agave [from source]:

    ```toml
    solana-sbpf = { git = "https://github.com/trail-of-forks/sbpf-coverage" }